-Victoria's Secret Stores operates about 1,020 locations in the US, about 25 in Canada, and two shops in London.
-Beyond North America, more than 100 Victoria's Secret Beauty and Accessories Stores (formerly Victoria's Secret Travel and Tourism Stores) are operated by partners, primarily at airports and tourist destinations.
+Victoria's Secret Stores operates about 1,060 locations in the US, about 55 in Canada, and five shops in London.
+Beyond North America, nearly 200 Victoria's Secret Beauty and Accessories Stores (formerly Victoria's Secret Travel and Tourism Stores) are operated by partners, primarily at airports and tourist destinations.

 Victoria's Secret Stores is a top performer among L Brands' retail businesses.
-In fiscal 2013 (ended January) sales increased by 9% versus the prior year, to nearly $5 billion.
-Same-store sales rose 7%.
-Sales increased across most merchandise categories including PINK, core lingerie, swimwear, and beauty products.
-Operating income increased by 10% over the same period.
-While its US store count has decreased by nine locations over the past two years, sales per average selling square foot increased 24%, as the remaining stores became more productive.
+In fiscal 2014 (ended January), sales increased by 4% versus the prior year, to nearly $5.2 billion.
+Same-store sales rose 3%, versus 7% in the previous annual comparison.
+Sales increased across most merchandise categories including PINK, sport, swimwear, and core lingerie.
+Operating income increased by 17% over the same period.
+The retailer's US store count has increased by more than 40 locations over the past two years and sales per average selling square foot grown by 9%.
 The chain's ongoing expansion in Canada and the growing popularity of the PINK brand among younger women have also helped to boost sales.

 The UK and Canada are growth markets for Victoria's Secret Stores.
 In 2012, the retailer opened a flagship Victoria's Secret store on New Bond Street in London, as well as a mall-based store.
 Three more Victoria's Secret shops opened in the UK in fiscal 2014 (ended January), bringing the store count there to five.
 The chain is also continuing its expansion in Canada.
 Other channels for growth include the Victoria's Secret Beauty and Accessories Stores, which added 90 locations in fiscal 2014, bringing the total to nearly 200.